BigDaddyT1/PID/README.md

 ## The second week though tell the documentation week
 - The second week through tell the documentation was made is primarily focused on designing my model in Cad and then taking it and putting it in the real world and in order to do that i had to create sketches and with those sketches I made my model in cad. and after creating the model in cad getting everything 3D printed and putting everything together.
 Having a light to indicate that the balance is on and having a switch for power.
 And lastly designing a counterweight system underneath the ultrasonic sensor to make sure that one side was heavier than the other.
 ## Reflection/ Documentation week
-- The documentation would be done last because working solo I have to make sure my  actual 3d project is done and works as good as possible and documentation is although helpful I put to the end.
+- The documentation would be done last because working solo I have to make sure my  actual 3d project is done and works as good as possible and documentation is although helpful I put it to the end.

 # My balance beam in action !
 https://github.com/BigDaddyT1/PID/assets/113116205/a228fb77-b409-4b1f-a717-e45738ebe41a